academie-de-espee/earl-marshal/training/rapier-marshal.md

 * If an authorizing fighter does not meet this standard find out who is running their practice and talk to that marshal.

 ## Authorizations

+The process to authorize in rapier is defined on the [marshal's website](/procedures/rapier-authorization/).
+Rather than iterate over the procedure in detail, the following are important items to take into account when running an authorization.

 ### Selecting an usher
    * Try to select a fighter with at least three years of experience
    * They should be unflappable in personality and controlled in their fighting